 The offer is not valid with the Interagency Annual Pass.
 If you are a holder of an Access Pass or Senior Pass (formerly known as Golden Access or Golden Age passes) you can receive a 50% discount off of established standard rates at Bridge Bay, Canyon, Grant and Madison Campgrounds.
 The offer is not valid for Fishing Bridge RV Park.
 You must show your pass at check-in to receive the discount on your site only.
 Otherwise you will be charged the prevailing standard rate.
 For more information about Interagency passes, please visit this page on the NPS website.

-Please Note: Due to improvements being made, Bright Angel Lodge (with the exception of Red Horse Cabin) will experience construction around varying parts of the Lodge starting September 30, 2018.
+Please Note: Due to long-planned improvements, Bright Angel Lodge will experience construction around varying parts of the Lodge starting September 30, 2018.
 The Lodge will remain open, however, certain areas may be temporarily inaccessible.
 The construction schedule is subject to change but these improvements are expected to conclude on December 21, 2018.
-Please check www.grandcanyonlodges.com or join our Grand Canyon National Park Lodges Facebook page for updates on room availability.
+Please bookmark this website or follow Grand Canyon National Park Lodges’ Facebook page for updates.
 Thank you for your patience during the construction period.

 Natural rustic character

 Bright Angel Lodge, designed in 1935 by famed Southwest architect Mary E.J.
-Colter has a natural rustic character and is a Registered National Historic Landmark.
+Colter, has a natural rustic character and is a Registered National Historic Landmark.
 This iconic lodge and its surrounding cabins are rich with cultural history.
-Over the years it has gone through many transformations – originally a hotel, then a camp and finally a lodge.
+Over the years it has gone through many transformations – originally a hotel, then a camp, and finally a lodge.
 All of its changes were to accommodate increased visitation after the arrival of the train in 1901.
-Under the direction of the Santa Fe Railroad, Mary E.J.
-Colter was tasked to design a fresh look for Bright Angel Lodge in an effort to provide more moderately priced lodging in contrast to El Tovar “up the hill.”
-Colter drew inspirations from many local sources in her architecture.
-For example the ”geologic” fireplace in the lobby featuring all of the rock layers of Grand Canyon, from the river cobbles to the youngest stone strata on the rim.
-Included in this lodge design were a couple of historically significant structures that might well have been demolished without her intervention.
-The Buckey O’Neill Cabin, originally home to one of Roosevelt’s Rough Riders, and the Red Horse Station, which served as the post office for 20 years.
+Under the direction of the Santa Fe Railroad, Colter was tasked to design a fresh look for Bright Angel Lodge in an effort to provide more moderately priced lodging in contrast to El Tovar “up the hill.”
+She drew inspirations from many local sources in her architecture.
+For example the ”geologic” fireplace in the History Room featuring all of the rock layers of Grand Canyon, from the river cobbles to the youngest stone strata on the rim.
+Included in this lodge design were a couple of historically significant structures that might well have been demolished without her intervention – the Buckey O’Neill Cabin, originally home to one of Roosevelt’s Rough Riders, and the Red Horse Station, which served as the post office for 20 years.
 Both are currently available as overnight accommodations.

 Visit the Bright Angel History Room where you will find information on the Harvey Girls, the Harvey Indian Detour Couriers, historic postcards, a 100-year-old El Tovar menu, original surrey carriage, and much more.

 Today, the Bright Angel Lodge and surrounding cabins serves as an iconic remembrance of its colorful past.
-Located at the top of Bright Angel Trail Head the facility sees visitors from all around the world.
-Bright Angel Lodge also features The Harvey House Café, a family-friendly restaurant serving diner classics prepared in the Fred Harvey tradition from biscuits & gravy to gourmet burgers, and fajitas.
-It is open for breakfast, lunch, and dinner.
-Another is the Arizona Room featuring steaks, chicken and ribs prepared with the flavors of Arizona and the Southwest.
+Located at the top of Bright Angel Trail Head, the facility sees visitors from all around the world.
+Bright Angel Lodge also features The Harvey House Café, a family-friendly restaurant serving diner classics prepared in the Fred Harvey tradition from biscuits & gravy to gourmet burgers and fajitas.
+The Harvey House is open for breakfast, lunch, and dinner.
+Another option is the Arizona Room featuring steaks, chicken and ribs prepared with the flavors of Arizona and the Southwest.
 Open seasonally, visit the old-fashioned ice-cream Soda Fountain just steps from the rim.
-There is also a gift shop and old-style saloon.
+There is also a gift shop, coffee house, and old-style saloon.

-Bright Angel has 90 lodging units ranging from cozy historic units with shared bath to standard lodge rooms, historic cabins to the one of a kind “Buckey O’Neill Cabin”.
-Accommodations range from rustic cabins (with in-room Keurig coffee maker, satellite TV, and private bath) to lodge rooms (with no television and shared bath) All rooms are equipped with telephone and refrigerator.
+Bright Angel has 90 lodging units ranging from cozy historic units with shared bathrooms to standard lodge rooms and historic cabins to the one of a kind “Buckey O’Neill Cabin”.
+Accommodations range from rustic cabins (with in-room Keurig coffee maker, satellite TV, and private bath) to lodge rooms (with no television and a shared bath).
+All rooms are equipped with telephone and refrigerator.
 Most rooms generally have only one bed.

 Please note: Rooms with canyon views are very limited and cannot be guaranteed.